caglartoklu/cmdthere/README.md

 # Installation
 No need to install, the package is portable.
-Simply extract the package to a directory of your choice, and then create a shortcut on your Desktop.
+Simply extract the package to a directory of your choice, and then create a shortcut on your Desktop or SendTo folder.
 Then it will be ready to drag and drop files and directories.

+Currently it is Windows only, but Linux and Mac support will come.

 # Configuration